-The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies of the sub-fund's investments, than the weighted average of the constituents of MSCI China 10/40 index.
+The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies of the sub-fund's investments, than the weighted average of the constituents of MSCI Asia ex Japan index.
+The sub-fund also aims to have a better than average Carbon Intensity score versus the Reference Benchmark.